joeltanwr/DirtyDF/docs_source/source/index.rst

 DirtyDF
 =======
-Welcome to the DirtyDF documentation!
+This page documents the DirtyDF Python package.
+If you have questions, please email me at `vik.gopal@nus.edu.sg`.

 Table of Contents
 =================